What Are Eyelash Mites?

 • inflammatory acne

 • weakened immune systems

 These mites can be contagious.
-Eyelash mites might spread from contact with others who have them, mostly at nights that they come on surface of your skin.
+Eyelash mites might spread from contact with others who have them, mostly at nights that they come on the surface of your skin.

 If you have eyelash mites, your dermatologist will probably advise you not to share your eye makeup with other people.
 Eyelash mites can be passed on to the new host through these cosmetics.

 After diagnosing eyelash mites, your doctor will prescribe topical medications that will hold the mites in place.
 Stuck Demodex can’t go anywhere else and lay eggs, which reduces their numbers.
 These medications also help with other underlying skin problems.